Inedo/inedo-docs/Content/proget/feeds/pypi/howto-pypi-proxy.md

 ## Step 1: Create a New Feed { #create-feed }

 To begin, we will create a PyPI feed that will proxy Python packages from [PyPI](https://pypi.org/).

-Start by selecting "Feeds" and "Create New Feed".
+Select "Feeds" and "Create New Feed".
 Next, select "Python Packages" under "Developer Libraries".

 ![](/resources/docs/proget-pypi-createfeed.png){height="" width="50%"}